dtcenter/METplus/docs/Contributors_Guide/user_support.rst

 The Tips/Tricks page is for discussion only and does not have the ability to have an *answer* assigned to it.
 Check for any new dicussions that have been added by users that are actually questions.
-If there are, move the discussion to a more approprate category so that it can be found when filtering for unanswered discussions.
+If there are, move the discussion to a more appropriate category so that it can be found when filtering for unanswered discussions.
 Please note that if the discussions have been filtered by "Unanswered" and the Tips/Tricks category is selected, no results will be found because these discussions are not answerable.